• HOME

 woman making coffee at las marias cafe in san juan la laguna

-Perhaps the best-hidden gem of San Juan La Laguna is none other than the little cafe and coffee roastery called Cafe Las Marias.
+Perhaps San Juan La Laguna’s best hidden gem is the little cafe and coffee roastery Cafe Las Marias.

 The catch?
-The seating area up a winding staircase is hardly bigger than Harry Potter’s cupboard, so you can only fit two small tables and no more than 4-5 people.
+The seating area, up a winding staircase, is hardly bigger than Harry Potter’s cupboard.
+You can only fit two small tables and no more than 4-5 people.

 las marias cafe and roastery san juan la laguna